jinyanghk/xv6-gui/README.md

 There some predefined handlers such as the empty handler (does nothing), inputKeyHandler(responds to ascii values includes '\n', arrows keys that modifies the text cursor), inputMouse Handler(responds to mouse click that modifies the text cursor), execHandler(start another process).
 One can combine these handlers easily or create new ones.

 There are also situations when the total height of the widgets is too long (e.g. for a GUI shell).
 To deal with such situations, I add another attribute called scrollOffsetY to the window.
 The widgets can choose whether they are scrollable or not.
 The scrollable widgets are then painted with the scrollOffsetY subtracted in the y direction.
 The mouse y position is added by this scrollOffsetY when passing a message to these widgets.
 In this way we can create the illusion that the window is actually scrolling in the y direction.
 The x direction scrolling is also added.
-This y scrolling is currently used in the shell.c and editor.c program to accomondate long text
+This y scrolling is currently used in the shell.c and editor.c program to accomondate long text.

-Currently implemented GUI programs are desktop.c, demo.c, shell.c, editor.c, explorer.c.
+Currently implemented GUI programs are desktop.c, demo.c, shell.c, editor.c, explorer.c, startWindow.c (totaling of ~1000 lines of code).
+Other GUI related functions that I implemented takes ~2000 lines of code.
+The code I borrowed from [Themis_GUI](https://github.com/YueDayu/Themis_GUI) (mouse and keyboard driver, primitive painting functions, definition of macros and some structs) is around 1000 lines.

 ![Image of GUI arch](/xv6_gui_architecture.png)

 ## CURRENT ISSUES

 This project is still a work in progress.
 I couldn't devote more time to it being occupied by my research and other courses.
 Bugs are to be expected.
 Here are some of the issues I have found so far:
 - In the shell program, the last response from the shell won't show up until you issue a new command.
 This because I send a command and reveive a command both when type '\n' in the shell.
 I haven't figured out how to solve this issue.
 - When you click the mkdir button in the file explorer to create a temp directory under the root directory, some other directories with random names are also being created.
 I have no idea how this happens...